A Hierarchical Encoding-Decoding Scheme for Abstractive Multi-document Summarization: Abstract

 \section{Abstract}

-Pre-trained language models (PLMs) have accomplished impressive achievements in abstractive single-document summarization (SDS).
-However, such benefits may not be readily extended to muti-document summarization (MDS), where the interactions among documents are more complex.
-Previous works either design new architectures or new pre-training objectives for MDS, or apply PLMs to MDS without considering the complex document interactions.
-While the former does not make full use of previous pre-training efforts and may not generalize well across multiple domains, the latter cannot fully attend to the intricate relationships unique to MDS tasks.
-In this paper, we enforce hierarchy on both the encoder and decoder and seek to make better use of a PLM to facilitate multi-document interactions for the MDS task.
-We test our design on 10 MDS datasets across a wide range of domains.
-Extensive experiments show that our proposed method can achieve consistent improvements on all these datasets, outperforming the previous best models, and even achieving better or competitive results as compared to some models with additional MDS pre-training or larger model parameters. \footnote{Our code and data will be fully released at \url{https://github.com/DAMO-NLP-SG/HierEncDec}.}
+Pre-trained language models (PLMs) have achieved outstanding achievements in abstractive single-document summarization (SDS).
+However, such benefits may not fully extend to multi-document summarization (MDS), where the handling of cross-document information is more complex.
+Previous works either design new MDS architectures or apply PLMs bluntly with concatenated source documents as a reformulated SDS task.
+While the former does not utilize previous pre-training efforts and may not generalize well across different domains, the latter may not sufficiently attend to the intricate cross-document relationships unique to MDS tasks.
+Instead, we enforce hierarchy on both the encoder and decoder to better utilize a PLM to facilitate multi-document interactions for the MDS task.
+Across 10 MDS benchmarks from various domains, our method outperforms or is competitive with the previous best models, including those with additional MDS pre-training or with more parameters.
+It outperforms its corresponding PLM backbone by up to 3 R\textsc{ouge}-L and is favored by humans.\footnote{Our code and data are fully released at \url{https://github.com/DAMO-NLP-SG/HierEncDec}.}